Tormenta Rampaging Run: History

-Theming controversy
+Theme controversy

-Officials from PETA criticized Six Flags for the upcoming roller coaster's theming, claiming that the ride glorifies animal cruelty.
-Officials at Six Flags denied the facts of any story on the basis on cruelty, arguing that the theming is meant to serve as a fictional backstory based on an inspiration with the Running of the Bulls.
-Six Flags public relations manager Wilma Rivera stated "The bull is the hero of our story, and the ride honors his strength and speed".
+Officials from the animal rights activist group PETA criticized Six Flags for its choice of theming around the running of the bulls.
+Six Flags responded that the theming is meant to serve as a fictional backstory.
+Public relations manager Wilma Rivera stated, "The bull is the hero of our story, and the ride honors his strength and speed."